 In my new hometown of Prescott, Arizona, I’ve gone exploring looking for good and bad places to ride my bicycle.

 I found a really bad place: a narrow bike lane on a hilly multi-lane road, Willow Creek Road.
 The bike lane confines cyclists to their own little ghetto while traffic rushes by, inches from the left elbow.
 There are many intersections which invite right hook collisions and collisions from poor sight lines.
-A steep downhill run just ahead allows cyclists to coast upwards of 40 mph, at which speed one should not be occupying a narrow bike lane, next to motorists who are ignoring you.
+A steep 6% downhill run just ahead allows cyclists to coast approaching the speed limit of 40 mph, at which speed one should not be occupying a narrow bike lane, next to motorists who are ignoring you.

 One irony is that this road has a “Move over or slow down” sign to encourage respect for the safety of emergency workers (top photo).
 But the bike lane tells motorists to do the opposite for cyclists: ignore the cyclists in the bike lane and buzz by at full speed.